 - The individual who is highly medicated but the drugs are not essential (many seniors fall into this category).
 One pharmaceutical leads to another, and so on.
 Much of the first category applies here.
 The difference however is many of the drugs can be eliminated, very slowly.
 This takes willingness (most important) on the part of the client, patience, and health work (diet/exercise/lifestyle/etc.).
 Once the physical ‘slate’ has been de-cluttered, herbal medicine has a good chance of making a positive difference.

 - The individual who is taking just one to two pharmaceutics for non-life-threatening health complaints.
 Mild to moderate GERD, anxiety, sleeplessness, joint inflammation, and list goes on.
 Herbs probably could have been employed from the start, but for whatever reason, that didn’t happen.
 The simplest cases are a this-for-that switch.
 But sometimes there needs to be a slow tapering of the pharmaceutical while the herb is incrementally increased.

 - The person who is pharmaceutical free is the ideal candidate for herbal medicine.
-Unfortunately, these people are rare.
+However, these people are rare.

 In summation, the longer, more of, and profound an individual’s pharmaceutical use is, the less positive influence herbal medicine will initially have.
 But that doesn’t mean that all hope is lost.
 If you’re able to put in the hard work (diet/exercise/lifestyle changes) and declutter extraneous pharmaceuticals, there is much herbal application has to offer.